chriskirknielsen/chriskirknielsen.com/src/en/posts/2023-02-24-pluck-a-nested-property-from-an-object/index.md

 ---
 title: 'Plucking a nested property from an object'
-summary: 'Retrieving a property of an object which is also in an object.'
+summary: 'Retrieving a property of an object which is also in an object in JavaScript.'
 tags:
     - quick-tip
     - javascript